paulhoux/Cinder-Samples/OneWorldMultipleWindows/README.md

 ![Preview](https://raw.github.com/paulhoux/Cinder-Samples/master/OneWorldMultipleWindows/PREVIEW.png)

+This sample will show you how to render portions of the same scene to multiple windows.
+The strategy chosen here is to render the scene multiple times, once for each window, and adjust the camera appropriately.
+Using the lens shift function, we don't have to change the camera position.
+We do need to adjust the aspect ratio and field of view for each window.

+A better, more efficient strategy would be to simply draw your scene to an FBO, then copy the correct portion to each window.
+However, this sample's focus is on the camera class.

 Copyright (c) 2014, Paul Houx - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org